eftelyasvrdg/Airbnb/README.md

 # 4458 - Airbnb Project Documentation

 ## Overview
 In order to enable necessary features for engaging with property listings, this project focuses on developing an admin online interface and a backend system for a mobile app (Host).
-The project offers insightful information on backend development and system architecture by examining REST APIs, database administration, and deployment.
+The project offers information on backend development and system architecture by examining REST APIs, database administration, and deployment.

 ---